This page contains affiliate links. Please read our disclosure for more info.

 Once you’ve done the attractions at the front of the park, afternoons and evenings at Epcot are best spent in a leisurely stroll around the international pavilions of World Showcase.

-• Japan – One of the prettiest pavilions with a temple, serene gardens, and the somewhat hidden Katsura Grill (we like the veg sushi).
+- Japan – One of the prettiest pavilions with a temple, serene gardens, and the somewhat hidden Katsura Grill (we like the veg sushi for a quick meal, but the table service Shiki-Sai is even better).
 The large shop is great for souvenirs.

-• United Kingdom – Grab some fish and chips or a pint in the Rose & Crown.
+- United Kingdom – Grab some fish and chips or a pint in the Rose & Crown and stroll the lovely streets and gardens.

 Plus we go into more detail about some of the best things to do at Epcot World Showcase below.

-Located inside the Mexico pyramid, La Cava del Tequila is the best bar in Epcot (and second in Disney World only to Oga’s Cantina at Hollywood Studios for us).
+Located inside the Mexico pyramid, La Cava del Tequila is our favourite bar in Epcot (and second in Disney World only to Oga’s Cantina at Hollywood Studios for us).

 We couldn’t believe we were at Disney in this cosy bar with an adults-only atmosphere (although kids are technically allowed).